incubateind/fellows/packages/backend/README.md

     JWT_COOKIE_EXPIRE=7d

     ```
-4. Run ``` npm start ```
+5. Run ``` yarn run start ```
-5. You are ready to use this now.
+6. You are ready to use this now.
 Just add API's alike the User folder inside API folder and connect route at server.js .
-6. Hit Star 😍 if you find this useful.

- ## Acknowledgement

-* Made with &#9829; for Community to fasten development process.